develdam/CircleOfApollonius/README.md

-아폴로니오스의 원 (Circle Of Apollonios)

-python package - matplotlib, sympy 이용
+"Circle Of Apollonius" python program using sympy and matplotlib package